AtlasUnion/CS655/README.md

 The above is the skeleton of what we used for testing.
 The actual testing code is in brower_testing_code_bits.js under the testing folder.

+# To reproduce our results

+We ran each experiment with the same 100 hashes.
+In testing > brower_testing_code_bits.js you will find a block of code that you may copy and paste into the browser console of the web server (like the javascript code in "How to test" above) to replicate our experiments.
+R code for producing the figures may be found in the figures folder.

 # Demo Video
 https://www.youtube.com/watch?v=rtT_FkC3KCw&feature=youtu.be